 - Log into the One.com control panel.

-- Click on the DNS tile.
+- Click DNS settings on the Advanced settings tile.

 - Go to DNS records.